JiminGo-Research/jimingo-research.github.io/_projects/11_project.md

   </div>
 </div>
 <div class="caption">
-   Left — Fig. 4 from the paper showing the full GUI with labeled panels (a)–(e): settings, cycle time input, outputs, start/stop, and analytics tabs.
-Right — Fig. 5 from the paper showing the animated operation visualization with hoists and colored workpieces moving across the tank line.
+   Left: from the paper showing the full GUI with labeled panels (a)–(e): settings, cycle time input, outputs, start/stop, and analytics tabs.
+Right: from the paper showing the animated operation visualization with hoists and colored workpieces moving across the tank line.
 </div>

-<b></b>Experimental Results</b>
+</b>Experimental Results</b>
 Three real-world industrial cases from South Korean electroplating facilities were tested (16–24 stages, up to 28 tanks, cycle times of 193–600 seconds).

 <div class="row justify-content-center">